domarp-j/react-testing/PITCHME.md

 ### So How Can We Make Testing Easier?

 - Understand a particular best practice for creating React components
+- Understand the core principles of JavaScript and React testing
 - Use the right testing tools for specific testing scenarios
 - **Prefer testing behavior over focused logic**